moridius/uif/README.md

 # UIF

-A wrapper script to run common tasks on different Linux distributions.

 I work with different distributions and it's annoying for me that common tasks have a different syntax on every system:
 - Search for a package (is it apt or pacman on this box?)
 - Install updates